UpekHansaja/Ultimate-Design-Pattern-Guide/structural/decorator/practice-question/README.md

     - The Component interface .
     - One or two Concrete Components.
     - At least two Decorators with price modification logic.

+***

+# A:

+ 1. The decorator pattern allows behavior to be added to individual objects dynamically at runtime without modifying its structure.
+This avoids a combinatorial explosion of subclasses for each add-on combination.